Home Office

 Operational Research in the Home Office

-The range of work we undertake reflects the whole spectrum of Home Office functions, using high-level economic analysis, operational research and modelling to provide an objective, scientific evidence base to support executive decision making in policy, strategic planning and delivery areas.
+The range of work we undertake reflects the whole spectrum of Home Office functions, using operational research and modelling to provide an objective, scientific evidence base to support executive decision making in policy, strategic planning and delivery areas.
+We work closely with colleagues from other disciplines such as economics, statistics and social research.